maxpowel/crypto_com_client/README.md

 Contributing
 ============
-If you have any suggestion, detect any bug or want any feature, please open an `issue` so we can discuss about it.
+If you have any suggestion, detect any bug or want any feature, please open an `issue` so we can discuss it.